Raystown Lake: Second Raystown Dam

 Part of the town of Aitch is now under the level of the lake.
 While it is rumored that there are entire towns (and dead bodies of townspeople who refused to leave) still intact under the water, only a few more permanent structures were left in place.
 Some roads, a bridge over the old river, the original power station and the original dam still remain.

 Archaeological area

 Sheep Rock Shelter is an area of archaeological significance near the present-day Susquehannock Campground.
 Originally a wide ledge over the Juniata River, it provided shelter from the elements for its inhabitants.
 Its location and orientation preserved the remains buried below by protecting them from wind and moisture.
 When it was announced in the 1960s that the lake would be expanded, Juniata College and Pennsylvania State University excavated to uncover artifacts that would otherwise be flooded, ending their state of preservation.
 Their work recovered human remains from as long as 12,000 years ago.
 The Penn State University Library holds a 29-minute film about the site, titled "Discovery at Sheep Rock."

+Recreation

+Two of the most popular activities Raystown Lake offers are boating and camping.
+Raystown Lake has seven public boat launches; Seven points, Snyder's Run, Aitch, Tatman Run, Shy Beaver, James Creek, and Weaver Falls.
+There are also many campsites.
+Some of which are Sesquenhannock Campground, Pleasant Hills Campground, and Allegrippis Lodge.
+The lake is also known for its mountain biking, Seven points has a mountain bike skills park as well as many trails.
+Raystown Lake has two marinas.
+One is Seven Points which has a restaurant, a beach area, disc golf, boat rentals, and weekly summer events.
+The other is the Raystown Lake Resort.
+The resort offers boat rentals, cabins, camping, a waterpark, a restaurant, an ice cream shop, fireworks, and summer events.

+There are also two marinas Seven Points and Raystown Lake Resort.
+At Seven Points Marina there are houseboat and pontoon rentals.
+They also offer permanent boat slips and rental boat slips as well as indoor boat storage.
+Along with boating activities, Seven Points has a restaurant, a beach area, and special events in the summer.
+Raystown Lake Resort also offers boat rentals, permanent boat slips, boat slip rentals, and summer events.
+The Resort also has a restaurant and an ice cream shop.

+Raystown Lake also offers many campgrounds some of which are Sesquenhannock Campground and Pleasant Hills Campground.
+There is a variety of camping options including campers, tents, cabins, and some campgrounds only accessible by boat.
+Some other activities available at the lake are a mountain bike skills area, hiking and biking trails, bird watching, fishing, fishing guides, and picnic areas.